-For 2019, bonuses under the Bonus Plan were determined by the Compensation Committee based upon the achievement of performance metrics related to the Company's corporate objectives in three broad categories:
+For 2020, bonuses under the Bonus Plan were determined by the Compensation Committee based upon the achievement of performance metrics related to the Company's corporate objectives in three broad categories:

-- Advancement of clinical programs, demonstrated through meeting certain clinical development goals (50%); - Rapid development of multiple R&D pipeline assets and establishment of in-house manufacturing capabilities, with performance metrics based on achieving certain preclinical and manufacturing development goals (30%); and - Attainment of certain corporate, business development and financial goals (20%).
+- Path to Patients.
+Advancement of multiple clinical programs, demonstrated through meeting certain clinical development goals; - Product & Platform Innovation.
+Advancement of multiple product candidates through preclinical development, including to IND submission, and conduct of in-house technical operations, including cGMP manufacture of its iPSC-derived cell product candidates, with performance metrics based on achieving certain preclinical, regulatory, quality and manufacturing goals; and - Partnerships, Business & Culture.
+Attainment of certain strategic, business, and financial goals.

-In January 2020, the Compensation Committee evaluated our achievement of the 2019 corporate objectives.
-The Compensation Committee considered whether we had achieved specific goals in each category of our corporate objectives, the weighting established for each category, including the weighting for overachievement, management's self-assessment, and our overall corporate performance in 2019.
-Based on these considerations, the Compensation Committee determined that we fully achieved our clinical objectives and our corporate, business development and financial objectives, and overachieved on our pipeline and manufacturing objectives.
-As a result, the Compensation Committee approved a 115% achievement level of our 2019 corporate objectives, based in particular on the following achievements:
+In December 2020, the Compensation Committee evaluated our achievement of the 2020 corporate objectives.
+The Compensation Committee considered whether we had achieved specific goals in each category of our corporate objectives, including any overachievement in each category, the weighting established for each category, management's self-assessment, and our overall corporate performance in 2020.
+Based on these considerations, the Compensation Committee determined that we exceeded our 2020 corporate objectives and, as a result, the Compensation Committee approved a 125% achievement level of our 2020 corporate objectives, based in particular on the following performance: